By Helicopters Staff

 The project will enable defined-route deliveries utilizing DDC’s Sparrow drone and its DroneSpot takeoff and landing zones, as well as additional drone flight infrastructure as required.
 DDC explains the solution will be used to transport a variety of cargo for the benefit of the Stellat’en First Nation, located in the Fraser Lake area of Central Northern British Columbia.

 DDC and UBC are still working toward finalizing a definitive agreement shortly.
-DDC is expected to commence deployment of site infrastructure summer of 2021 and expects to begin providing drone delivery services under the agreement in the second half of 2021.
+DDC expects to commence deployment of site infrastructure this summer and to begin providing drone delivery services under the agreement in the second half of 2021.
 The drone project term is expected to be 12 months.
 This deployment will be DDC’s fourth First Nations project and its first in British Columbia.

 Flights will be remotely monitored by DDC from its Operations Control Centre located in Vaughan, Ontario.